johnalison/WorkingPhilosophy/Lists.md

 - Darwin wrote that emotional imbalance could cause fuzzy hair.
 - Phrenology measure mental essences as bumps on the skull
 - Infants prior to the 1980s where not anesthetized during major surgery, on belief that couldnt feel pain.
+- Early plastics were designed to look like wood.

 # Things where experts disagree
 Can tell where we don't really understand problems when experts wildly disagree.
 In these cases understand BOTH sides.
 Silly to pick one.